-Telemedicine continues to grow as a solution to increase access to healthcare.
+Telemedicine continues to grow as a solution to improve access to quality healthcare.
 Patients living in rural areas stand to gain immense benefits from telehealth because it can reduce barriers related to cost and travel.
-A recent study sought to demonstrate the efficacy of telehealth in reducing these burdens for patients with diabetes living in rural Georgia and Alabama.
+A recent study sought to demonstrate the efficacy of telehealth in reducing the problems with access to healthcare for patients with diabetes living in rural Georgia and Alabama.

 Reaching Underserved Patients